alifwahid/alifwahid.github.io/_posts/2018-11-13-packing-books-into-boxes.md

 one.
 But I also had to consider a couple more, as follows.

-* Maintain the structural integrity of each box, i.e., make it as dense as possible from top to bottom such that piling on more boxes above won't collapse the cardboard walls (assuming that boxes are piled in the clearly marked "This Way Up" orientation).
+* Maintain the structural integrity of each box, i.e., make it as dense as possible from top to bottom such that piling on more boxes higher won't buckle the cardboard walls (assuming that boxes are piled higher in the clearly marked "This Way Up" orientation).

 * Minimise the weight of each box so that they can be easily handled by the removalists.